-The Trustees are satisfied that the RO functions have been fully delivered in line with the agreed schedule of testing.
+The Trustees are satisfied that all externally procured internal scrutiny services and reports from other functions (such as health & safety) have been fully delivered in line with the agreed schedule of testing.
 No material control issues have been notified to Trustees.